-As I relax this afternoon, I am drawn to a very interesting subject in 1st Peter chapter 1 and 2.
+This morning, I am drawn to a very interesting subject in 1st Peter chapter 1 and 2.
 In this life, we will go through the trial of our faith for the perfecting of our faith, so also we read the necessity to “gird up the loins of your mind (prepare your minds for action), be sober, and hope to the end for the grace that is to be brought unto you at the revelation of Jesus Christ…” Jesus says to “be ye holy, as I am holy” this includes in all manner of conversation”, thought and action.

 This is another reason to think (dwell) only on things that are of good report…not giving room for satan to use your mind for ungodly thoughts which will lead into your heart and soul.

-We all will have trials, tests, troubles and tribulations for this is God’s way in trying our faith similar to that of trying gold and silver in fire.
+We all will have tests, trials, troubles and tribulations, for this is God’s way in trying our faith similar to that of trying gold and silver in fire.
 Bringing forth the perfection in the believer by the trying of their faith.
 I truly believe everything conceived both good and bad starts in the mind and so what we allow or you might say (dwell on) in our minds will take root in the heart of man.
 This is why the importance to (protect, gird up, guard) the mind of our very heart and soul.